GoogleCloudPlatform/cloud-builders-community/helm/README.md

 Then, `kubectl` and consequently `helm` will have the configuration needed to talk to your GKE cluster.

+## Building this builder

+To build this builder, run the following command in this directory.

+    $ gcloud builds submit . --config=cloudbuild.yaml

 ## Using Helm

-This builder supports two install options of helm:
+This builder supports two install options of Helm:
-* The default one when the `tiller` gets installed into your GKE cluster (oh my god all those `tiller` security issues)
+* The default one when the `tiller` gets installed into your GKE cluster (oh all those `tiller` security issues)
 * `Tillerless Helm`, I wrote a [blog post](https://rimusz.net/tillerless-helm/) of using Helm local [tiller plugin](https://github.com/rimusz/helm-tiller) which solves all those `tiller` security issues, as `tiller` runs outside the GKE cluster.

 Check the [examples](examples) folder for examples of using both Helm install options in `Cloud Build` pipelines.

-## Building this builder

-To build this builder, run the following command in this directory.
+You can test e.g. installing a chart via `Tillerless Helm`, running the following command.
+**Note:** Do not forget to update `zone` and GKE `cluster` settings in the `cloudbuild.yaml` files.

+    $ gcloud builds submit . --config=examples/chart-install-tillerless/cloudbuild.yaml

+And to list Helm releases.

-    $ gcloud builds submit . --config=cloudbuild.yaml
+    $ gcloud builds submit . --config=examples/releases-list-tillerless/cloudbuild.yaml